 Constant Expressions with constexpr

 You can define with the keyword constexpr an expression that can be evaluated at compile time. constexpr can be used for variables, functions, and user-defined types.
 An expression that is evaluated at compile time has a lot of advantages.
-For example, constexpr variables and instances of user-defined types are automatically thread-safe and can be stored in ROM; constexpr functions that are evaluated at compile-time, are done with their work at run time.
+For example, constexpr variables and instances of user-defined types are automatically thread-safe and can be stored in ROM; constexpr functions evaluated at compile-time are done with their work at run time.

 All done at compile time

-I already have indicated it in my post User-defined literals.
+I already have indicated it in my post on User-defined literals.
 The calculation of how many kilometers per week I drive on average has a massive optimization potential.
 In this post, I will solve my promise.
 To make it easy for you.
 Here is the program from the post User-defined literals once more.

 1